kiwibric/SCITTeamProject/README.md

-# SCIT MASTER 41期　Class A Team 1 Team Project
+# SCIT MASTER 41期　Class A Team 1